Mellotron: Notable users

 Although the Mellotron was not extensively used in the 1980s, a number of bands featured it as a prominent instrument.
 One of the few UK post-punk bands to do so was Orchestral Manoeuvres in the Dark, who featured it heavily on their platinum-selling 1981 album Architecture & Morality.
-Andy McCluskey has stated they used the Mellotron because they were starting to run into limitations of the cheap monophonic synthesizers they had used up to that point.
+Andy McCluskey has stated they used the Mellotron because they were starting to run into the limitations of the cheap monophonic synthesizers they had used up to that point.
 He bought a second-hand M400 and was immediately impressed with the strings and choir sounds.
 XTC's Dave Gregory recalls seeing bands using Mellotrons when growing up in the 1970s, and thought it would be an interesting addition to the group's sound.
 He bought a second-hand model in 1982 for £165, and first used it on the album Mummer (1983).
 IQ's Martin Orford bought a second-hand M400 and used it primarily for visual appeal rather than musical quality or convenience.

 The Mellotron resurfaced in 1995 on Oasis' album (What's the Story) Morning Glory?
 The instrument was played by both Noel Gallagher and Paul Arthurs on several tracks, but a particularly prominent use was the cello sound on the hit single "Wonderwall", played by Arthurs.
-It also notably appears on their 2000 single "Go Let It Out."
+It also notably appears on their 2000 single "Go Let It Out".
 Radiohead asked Streetly Electronics to restore and repair a model for them in 1997, and recorded with it on several tracks for their album OK Computer (1997).
 The French electronic duo Air extensively used a M400 on their two first albums Moon Safari in 1998 and The Virgin Suicides in 1999.

 Spock's Beard's Ryo Okumoto is a fan of the Mellotron, saying it characterises the sound of the band.
 Porcupine Tree's Steven Wilson has acquired one of King Crimson's old Mellotrons and, in 2013, gave a demonstration of the instrument in celebration of its 50th anniversary.

 Competitors

-Alternative versions of the Mellotron were manufactured by competitors in the early to mid-1970s.
+Alternatives to the Mellotron were manufactured by competitors in the early to late 1970s.
 The Mattel Optigan was a toy keyboard designed to be used in the home, which played back sounds using optical discs.
 This was followed by the Vako Orchestron in 1975, which used a more professional-sounding version of the same technology.
-It was popularised by Patrick Moraz.
+It was used by Patrick Moraz.
+The Birotron was a similar concept based around 8-track cartridges, used by Wakeman.